Aprilluabsinthe/leet/Carl's leetcode bootcamp/day07_hashMapPart02.md

 }
 ```

-Remeber how to cut the
+Remeber how to cut of the cases.